toilabaodai123/simple-login/README.md

 # About
-This project is mainly about practicing with infrastructure.
+Use tools and technologies to create an infrastructure for a webservice.
 ## Tools, other technologies used in this project
 - **Docker**
     Build container image for the Laravel web application.